8 Signs That You May Need a Mold Inspection at Your Home

 What to do if your home test positive for mold?

 You have two options — hire a professional or try to remove the mold yourself.
 We offer support to DIYers in the form of a step-by-step mold removal ebook.
-For small mold jobs, you can generally get rid of the mold yourself with the right cleaners.
+For small mold jobs, you can generally get rid of the mold yourself with the right cleaning materials.